JustinKnuth/salt/README.md

 ## Post-MVP

 - Incorporate a third-party api to render a new motivational quote on the home screen everyday
-- Add colorful graphs for enhanced visualization of account
 - Add an investments page with market trends and news